 At DeSoto State Park, the water of DeSoto Falls plunges 120 feet into the river below.
 The falls, the highest in the area, was named for the Spaniard, Hernando DeSoto, who unsuccessfully searched for gold nearby.
-The park also features a lovely reservoir situated above the falls.
+The park, close to the border of Alabama and Georgia, also features a lovely reservoir situated above the falls.

 Lookout Mountain Parkway

 The scenic drive along Lookout Mountain Parkway continues northeast into Georgia.
 While I had attempted to find a cache along Lookout Mountain Parkway, each time I stopped the cache was over a mile away, or I didn’t have cell service.
 Knowing that an entire series of caches were hidden along the parkway and aptly name LMPN or LMPS (Lookout Mountain Parkway North or South, respectively) with an associated number (1-20), I started to get frustrated that I couldn’t find one!